zenpho/rs10/README.md

 # rs10 is a tool to extract roland s10 sample data to wav

-The S10 (and the sister products MKS100 and S220) were released before the MIDI SDS (Sample Dump Standard) was developed.
-This tool helps extract samples from "one way" sample dump data.
+The S10 (and her sisters MKS100 and S220) were designed before the MIDI SDS (Sample Dump Standard) was developed.
+This tool helps extract samples from "one way" sample dump data to standard wav files.

 - The tool is for command line use.
 - Standard libraries are used.